ChrisBoomhower/MSDS6306_HwUploads/Module_9p5_Activity/Cboomhower_Mod9p5Activity.md

 ## 2013-07-31 29.16
 ```

+###Calculate Log Returns
+To prepare the financial data, the log returns are calculated next.
+Log returns are calculated because they are additive, unlike scaled percentages which are not.
+The other positive to log returns is that they are symmetric....
+Percent returns, on the other hand, are biased in favor of gains.

+The log return calculation is then verified by checking the length and first few rows of data as done previously (Note the log return calculation is expected to be of the same length as the original AGIO data minus 1 due to the nature of the calculation).

 ```r
 agioLog <- log(lag(agioData)) - log(agioData) #Calculate the log returns of this data set
 length(agioLog)  #log return calculation expected to reduce length of data by 1 due to subtraction